Winter Parking Regulations Begin November 1

 Suspect Arrested for Methamphetamine Possession

-Anderson was charged by criminal complaint with; (Felony) 5th Degree Controlled Substance Crime (Methamphetamine).
+Dibba was arrested and booked into the Sherburne County Jail.
+Dibba was charged by criminal complaint with; 5th Degree Controlled Substance Crime (Schedule IV Substance) (felony).

 Big Lake Police Introduce Safe Exchange Zone